 With thousands of visitors arriving each day, Disney World should be a parking nightmare.
 Thankfully, though, Disney has created a meticulous system for getting you parked and on your way to the magic as quickly and safely as possible.

 While the Disney theme parks differ from one another in style and themes, the parking lots work in the same way.
 Guests arriving by car proceed through a toll booth, and either show a resort parking pass or pay a parking fee.

 Next, Disney cast members will direct you to the next available parking spot.
 Where you park depends on when you arrive.
 Cars arriving in the morning are parked side by side in rows, while cars arriving later in the day may be directed to fill in specific areas.
-No matter where you park, a tram is available to take you to the park entrance.
+No matter where you park, a tram is available to take you to the park entrance after leaving your car.